alexle/alexle.github.com/posts/pearl_street_mile.markdown

 <img class="pure-img center" src="/static/I_immediately_regret_this_decision_anchorman.gif" alt="anchorman ron burgundy i immediately regret this decision" />
 </p>

 We're past all the crazy 90 degree turns and people start to separate from each other, finding their groove.
-My body realizes what I'm attempting to do and my heart rate and breathing shoot up to their max.
+My body realizes what I'm attempting to do and maxes out my heart rate and breathing.

-I try to find a pace, but I have no idea what my speed should be so I keep pushing hard.
+I try to find a pace, but have no idea what my speed should be so I keep pushing hard.
 No regrets!

 ##Third 400m - 1:35##